KennaSecurity/Viper/README.md

 # Viper

-Viper is a [VI+](https://www.kennasecurity.com/products/vi/) API Enhanced Retrvial tool designed to retrieve large datasets from the [Kenna API](https://apidocs.kennasecurity.com/reference) simple.
+Viper is a [VI+](https://www.kennasecurity.com/products/vi/) API Enhanced Retrvial tool designed to retrieve large datasets from the [Kenna API](https://apidocs.kennasecurity.com/reference) quickly and efficiently.

 ## Configuration and Customization